 Along these lines, it’s perfectly acceptable to wear your bikini or board shorts and go barefoot into a grocery store, especially if you’re on the North Shore.
 No shoes?
 No shirt?
 No problem.
 Hawaii is probably the most casual state in the U.S., which means that it’s acceptable to show up to a nice dinner in slacks, an aloha shirt and slippers (just not house slippers).

 In all seriousness, if you live in Hawaii, you really need to watch your mercury intake.
 We have a tendency to eat too much ahi (tuna) here, but how can you not?!
 With the poke craze sweeping the world, Hawaii claims that this is where it all began.
 And there is no shortage of legitimate places to indulge in this Hawaiian treat.
 What is poke anyway, and how do you say it?
 Poke (pronounced po-keh) is raw tuna cut into chunks and usually served over rice.
 Don’t say “poki” – that means cat.
 You may have just tried to order raw cat. 🙊

 To find the best poke on Oahu, check out my Ultimate Foodie Guide to Oahu (from a local’s perspective).

 The photo below is from Hilo on the Big Island.
 If you’re headed there, you can read about where to find the best poke in my Hilo Hawaii Foodie Guide.

-4) New Orleans Got The Beignet, But We Got The Malasada
+4) New Orleans Has The Beignet, But We Have The Malasada